About the Artist: Deborah Scott

 The Story Behind the Art

 Before becoming a full-time artist, I spent years in global marketing, distilling complex narratives into something undeniable.
 Now, I do the same with paint—constructing visual narratives that blur the boundary between representation and disruption.
 My classical training at Gage Academy gave me the technical foundation to build from, but I’m not interested in simply rendering reality.
-I paint the tension between what is seen and what remains unsaid.
+I paint the tension between what is know and what remains unknowable.

 Exploring Themes of Identity and Ambiguity